Botna Bend Park

-Paul Koch, President, Appointed February 2008
+Paul Koch, Secretary, Appointed February 2008

 Paul Koch is the primary creative artist and produces all of the works for Pottery by the Creek and teaches pottery classes at the Corning Center for the Fine Arts.
 From 1989 to 2002 Paul was the Executive Director at the Siena/Francis House, a homeless shelter for men and women located in Omaha, Nebraska.
 Paul also sits on the Credit Advisors Foundation and has previously been on the boards of Visiting Nurses Association, NCADD and Greater Omaha Community Action Substance Abuse Treatment Advisory.